 - Book a Meeting

-Before you can begin booking events between you and your prospects, you need to set up your calendar so meetings may be scheduled.
+Before you begin booking meetings between you and your prospects, you need to set up your calendar.
 Setting up and managing your calendar will all take place in the Calendar tab located in your personal settings.

 To set up your calendar, follow these instructions below: